sahilg06/EmoGen/README.md

 |:-:|:-:|:-:|:-:|
 [Paper](https://arxiv.org/abs/2303.11548) | [Project Page](https://midas.iiitd.edu.in/emo/) | [Demo Video](https://youtu.be/bYPX0zp4MY4) | [Interactive Demo](https://midas.iiitd.edu.in/emo/)

+Note: Currently, our web-interface utilizes CPU for generating results.

 **Disclaimer**
 --------
 All results from this open-source code or our [demo website](https://midas.iiitd.edu.in/emo/) should only be used for research/academic/personal purposes only.